 Help Maintain Health and Keep Your Horse Drinking and Hydrated!

-As horse owners we understand the importance of a horse drinking and staying hydrated.
-That said I am sure many of us have been in the position where our horse just won't drink like it should!
-Last year I experienced this to an extreme with my personal horse Peppy, who developed a severe impaction colic, that almost took his life.
+As horse owners, we understand the importance of a horse drinking and staying hydrated.
+That said I am sure many of us have been in the position where our horse just won’t drink as it should!
+Last year I experienced this to an extreme with my personal horse Peppy, who developed severe impaction colic, that almost took his life.

 Last July, we had some drastic weather changes and had just moved.
 The stress changed his drinking patterns and it is my belief that this is what caused his colic.
 Although I had him on electrolytes, ForeRunner, and a soaked grain ration.
 His reduction in drinking still caught up with him.
 The vet said early detection and care was what saved his life.
 Although I was thankful for their assistance and glad Peppy pulled through, preventing this from happening again was a must for me.